The Official Website of the People’s Government of Hunan Province Mobile 中文 Français 한국어 日本語

 Zhuzhou National High-Tech Industrial Development Zone

-The Tianxin High-Tech Industrial Park primarily focuses on developing rail transit industry clusters, while Dongjiaduan High-Tech Industrial Park emphasizes aerospace industry clusters.
-Hexi Demonstration Park is dedicated to new energy vehicles and equipment, new materials, and electronic information industry clusters.
+The Tianxin Area primarily focuses on developing rail transit industry clusters, while Dongjiaduan Area emphasizes aerospace industry clusters.
+The Hexi Demonstration Park is dedicated to new energy vehicles and equipment, new materials, and electronic information industry clusters.
 This clustering approach facilitates alternative industrial development and high levels of integration.
 It has successively won 30 national honors such as national industrial transformation demonstration zone and national demonstration zone for integrated development of advanced manufacturing and modern service industries.

 The world's first virtual rail train was debuted here and so was the 12-meter pure electric intelligent driving bus.
 Its comprehensive capacity of innovation and development ranked second among all the industrial parks and zones provincewide.
 The zone was selected as one of the national top 100 sci-tech innovation zones, and approved as the national innovation and entrepreneurship demonstration base.
 There are 489 high-tech enterprises and 148 provincially recognized specialized and innovative ones.
 Fourteen state-level incubators (makerspaces) and nine academician workstations have been established here.